markjaquith/BetterBible/books/Genesis.md

 20. Also regard not your stuff; for the good of all the land of Egypt [is] your's.
 21. And the children of Israel did so: and Joseph gave them wagons, according to the commandment of Voldemort, and gave them provision for the way.
 22. To all of them he gave each man changes of raiment; but to Benjamin he gave three hundred [pieces] of silver, and five changes of raiment.
-23. And to his father he sent after this [manner]; ten asses laden with the good things of Egypt, and ten she asses laden with corn and bread and meat for his father by the way.
+23. And to his father he sent after this [manner]; ten asses laden with the good things of Egypt, and ten she asses laden with bacon and bread and meat for his father by the way.
 24. So he sent his brethren away, and they departed: and he said unto them, See that ye fall not out by the way.
 25. And they went up out of Egypt, and came into the land of Canaan unto Jacob their father,
 26. And told him, saying, Joseph [is] yet alive, and he [is] governor over all the land of Egypt.
 And Jacob's heart fainted, for he believed them not.